 Selective nerve root blocks.
 Treat irritated and inflamed cervical, thoracic, and lumbar nerve roots.
 Steroid and anaesthetic medications are injected.
 Pain relieve occurs quickly.

 Trigger point injections.
 Treat muscle pain and tension.
 Steroid and anaesthetic medications are injected into muscle trigger points and knots.
 Muscles and nerves relax and pain decreases quickly.

 What Conditions Does Injection Therapy Treat?

 Injection therapy treats arthritis, spinal stenosis, herniated disc, sciatica, degenerative disc disease, fibromyalgia, chronic pain, and more.
-Scheduling and attending an initial OIOCJ consultation is the first step toward receiving an injection therapy solution.
+Scheduling and attending an initial OICJ consultation is the first step toward receiving an injection therapy solution.
 A complete medical history will be obtained, a physical examination will be performed, medical imaging tests will be ordered and analyzed.
 An accurate diagnosis will be made.
 A customized injection therapy treatment plan will be created.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.

 Sacroiliac Joint Injections

 What are Sacroiliac Joint Injections?

 The SI joints connect the spine to the hips.
 The SI joints are shock absorbers that bear the weight of the entire upper body.
 The SI joints can be irritated and inflamed due to injury, overuse, or ageing processes.